patrickjuchli/basic-ftp/README.md

 ## How to compose

-This is an example of a simple function that you could write.
+This is an example of a function that you could write.
 It removes all files and directories of the current working directory recursively.

 ```
 async function cleanDir(client) {
     await enterPassiveMode(client);
-    const files = await getList(client);
+    const files = await list(client);
     for (const file of files) {
         if (file.isDirectory) {
             await send(client, "CWD " + file.name);